 The Parachute or Streamer Duration Competition is divided into classes according to the total impulse of the motor used.
-During the flight no part of the model other than parachute protectors or wadding may be detached or jettisoned.
+During the flight no part of the model may be detached or jettisoned.

 7.2.
 SPECIFICATIONS

 7.2.1.
 Parachute Duration Models